Cheese Manakish

 manoushe recipe- manaqish

-While manakish with cheese are best enjoyed when served warm, but they keep well in an airtight container in the fridge for up to a week.
-Reheat for a few seconds in the microwave, toaster or oven.
+Leftovers: While manakish with cheese are best enjoyed when served warm, they keep well in an airtight container in the fridge for up to a week.
+Reheat for a few seconds in the microwave, air fryer, toaster or oven.

 Looking for Different Lebanese Manakish Recipes, here are some: